coldnsteel/comedy-lounge-jokebox/README.md

-Welcome to the AI Comedy Loungers JokeBox where random or not-so-random resp=nses delight or you can input your joke to add to the mix!
+Welcome to the AI Comedy Loungers JokeBox where random or not-so-random responses delight or you can input your joke to add to the mix!